vairamsvsjdo/gherkinstyle-robot/gherkin.4.rst

     | | And Variable in "value1" "value2" the middle continuous
     | | And Variable in the end continuous "value1" "value2"
     | | Then Variable "${output}" is correct
-    | | Then Keywords below this keywords fail

     | Example of how to use keyword with embedded arguments NOT working
     | | Given Todo "value1" expected